isralduke/thatbook/21-ecclesiastes.md

 > “The benefits of wisdom are ultimately meaningless!”
 > <a name="2:16">2:16</a> For the wise man, like the fool, will not be remembered for very long,
 > because in the days to come, both will already have been forgotten.
-> Alas, the wise man dies—just like the fool!
+> Alas, the wise man dies — just like the fool!
 > <a name="2:17">2:17</a> So I loathed life because what happens on earth seems awful to me;
-> for all the benefits of wisdom are futile—like chasing the wind.
+> for all the benefits of wisdom are futile — like chasing the wind.

 ### Futility of Being A Workaholic